fdeantoni/echo-server/README.md

 - /ws provides a websocket connection to an echo server
 - /sse provides an event source connection to a tick timer sending the time every 5 seconds.

+Any other path will still result in a JSON response with headers etc except that the HTTP status code returned will be HTTP 404 NOT FOUND.

 Beyond this it also supports prometheus metrics at [/metrics](http://127.0.0.1:9000/metrics).

 Example GET: